All Episodes

 It was never fair.

-I mean that's fascinating.
+Hmm, I mean, that's fascinating.

-It turns out if you can get everybody to use the new definition, you can change the what everybody's thinking.
+It turns out if you can get everybody to use the new definition, you can change what everybody's thinking.

-Um not being able to use the word nationalism is a particularly striking example because if you think about it, let's say that your view is the old view.
+Um, um, not being able to use the word nationalism is a particularly striking example because if you think about it, let's say that your view is the old view.

-You support a world of independent Nations.
+You support a world of independent nations.

 You think that's the best political order.

-So if you can't use the word nationalism because nationalism means Nazism, uh then what word would you use to describe that?
+So if you can't use the word nationalism because nationalism means Nazism, uh, then what word would you use to describe that?

 You can't use patriotism because the word patriotism only means, you know, I love my country.